Insects deep fried on a skewer

 Insect farms are a great solution for lower-income areas as well as urban areas with little space.

-And they're not just for human consumption, either: Britain's first large-scale insect farm - Entocycle - breeds bugs for animal feed, including pets.
+They're not just for human consumption either – Britain's first large-scale insect farm, Entocycle, breeds bugs for animal feed, including pets.

 Insects have already crept into the Western food industry as an alternative, sustainable source of protein.
-Food makers are finding clever ways of overcoming any potential initial disgust displayed by consumers by grinding up insects into flour or paste to use in cooking, or selling as snack bars.
+Food makers are finding clever ways of overcoming any potential initial disgust displayed by consumers by grinding up insects into items such as flour.

 With over 1,900 edible insects, snacking on wasps and grasshoppers could become commonplace in the UK.